Ordisoftware/Hebrew-Calendar/README.md

 - Add lunar months board with Hebrew names, meanings, lettriqs and tools.
 - Add command-line option `--lunarmonths` to show the lunar months board.
-- Add option to indicate parashah and Torah reference in upper or sentence case.

 #### 2021.12.31 - Version 9.22